Searching for information

 Databases

-In library-speak, the term 'database' or ‘article database’ usually refers to an online search tool that indexes collections of information.
+The term 'database' usually refers to an online search tool that indexes collections of information.
 Many of these databases are subscription-only – e.g. ProQuest Central - and libraries pay to get access on your behalf.
 Some of them are freely available – e.g. PubMed.
 Most library websites will provide links to both the databases they subscribe to as well as the freely available ones.

 Databases vs the Internet: Why use library databases at all?